-The on-campus laundry facilities are located on each floor of our residence halls.
+The on-campus laundry facilities are located on each floor of our residence halls or on the first floor of Harrington Hall.
 Residential CAS students are permitted to use the washers and dryers, provided they keep the laundry area tidy.
 This service is paid for by housing fees.
 For this reason, commuter students are not permitted to use the laundry facility.
 If a commuter student uses the on-campus laundry facility, he or she will be fined \$100.
 Clothes left for more than a week will be donated to a charitable group.